 Thailand's climate is always hot and humid, with the highlands being around 10 degrees cooler.
 November through February is the best time to go when the days are more mild.
 March thru May is extremely hot, with temps into the low 100's.
 The rainy season is May through October.

 Check out the current weather conditions in Thailand.

 See our Visa page for information on passports and visas to Thailand.

 Malaria is not present in major cities.
 Although not required, typhoid, tetanus and hepatitis vaccinations should be considered if you're going to remote areas.
 If you get nipped by a dog, even in Bangkok, get checked for rabies.
 Skin infections are common—even the smallest wound should be disinfected and covered with a bandage.

 The currency in Thailand is the baht.
 Please review the current exchange rate for the baht.

-everywhere in major cities.
+ATMs are located everywhere in major cities.

-Tipping: It is not a common practice.
+Tipping is not a common practice.
 Round up taxi fare to the next 5 or 10 baht.
 Hotels and restaurants have service charges included in the bill.

 Thailand is famous for its silk (silk from Jim Thompson is good quality).
 Shop also for lacquerware, painted umbrellas, bronze, silver, temple bells, celadon pottery, tribal weavings, custom-made shoes, opium weights and pillows, and carved water buffalo bells.
-Note: beware of copycat items in Thailand from clothes to watches.
+Beware of copycat items in Thailand from clothes to watches.
 Some 24 carat gold is also somewhat less than 100% pure, but crafted well.